brandon-m-wang/cs198-75/src/ios-hw/hw5.md

       The question now is what UI elements will we use for each item?
   - type: ps
+    paragraph: >-
+      Note:

+      You might see this error: "Initializer 'init(_:rowContent:)' requires that 'Items' conform to 'Identifiable'"

+      This means that we need to call "Identifiable" in the Items class in order for SwiftUI to uniquely identify every item when referencing it inside the list.
+  - type: ibs
+    imageblock: /assets/images/carbon-5-.png
+  - type: ps
+    paragraph: >-
-    paragraph: Notice how each entry of the shopping list would be structured very similarly.
+      Notice how each entry of the shopping list would be structured very similarly.
 The only difference between each entry are the texts and images of each item.

+      This means that we can use a custom cell that we can repeatedly call on each item in the array.
+This would ultimately allow us to efficiently add more entries to the shopping list when needed and we don't have to hard code anything!
+  - type: ps
+    paragraph: For now you can call Custom Cell with the arguments "imageName", "itemName", and "quantity"
 ---